metacpan/metacpan-cpan-extracted/distros/H/Hustle-Table/README.md

     are:

     ```perl
-        undef   =>      matcher is always treated as a regex
+        undef   =>      matcher treated as a regex or subroutine if possible
+                        forces basic scalars to become a regexp

-        "begin" =>      matches the begining of input string
+        "begin" =>      matcher string matches the begining of input string
-        "end"   =>      matches the end of input string
+        "end"   =>      matcher string matches the end of input string
-        "exact" =>      string equality
+        "exact" =>      matcher string matches string equality
-        "numeric" =>    numeric equality
+        "numeric" =>    matcher number matches numeric equality
     ```

-    If `matcher` is a precompiled regex (i.e. `qr{}`), `type` is ignored.
+    If `matcher` is a precompiled regex (i.e. `qr{}`), or a subroutine (i.e. CODE reference), `type` is ignored.

     If `matcher` is a string or number, it is treated as a regex unless `type` is as above.

 - default

-    This is a flag indicating if the entry was the default entry
+    This is a flag indicating if the entry was the default entry.
+This can not be set

 ## Adding

 Entries are added in anonymous hash, anonymous array or flattened format, using the `add` method.

-Anonymous array entries must contain six elements, in the order of:
+Anonymous array entries must contain 3 elements, in the order of:

 ```
     $table->add([$matcher, $value, $type]);